 Charleston, SC 29409

 Once the application has been submitted, the student can schedule a meeting to discuss accommodations, procedures, and services.
-Appointments may be scheduled by contacting 843-953-6877 or by emailing email@example.com.
+Appointments may be scheduled by emailing email@example.com.
 While documentation is not required to schedule the meeting, we encourage students to submit their documentation as soon as possible.

 Please review our Documentation Guidelines for more information.

-The meeting will last about 30-45 minutes and is conducted between the Director and the student.
-Family members may have an opportunity to meet with the student and Director for part of the meeting, should this be requested by the student.
+The meeting will last about 30-45 minutes and is conducted between a staff member in Disability Services and the student.
+If applicable, family members may have an opportunity to meet with the student and staff member for part of the meeting, should this be requested by the student.

 Step Four: Meet with Instructors